JeffersonLab/remoll_solid/generators/halld/README.md

 SoLID background simulations.
 The modifications are made to allow electroproduction event generation with this code.
 For now Hall D code can only produce events for proton target only.

-## Running with the Hall D environment (by Rakitha Beminiwattha, rakithab@jlab.org)
+## Setting up with the Hall D environment (by Rakitha Beminiwattha, rakithab@jlab.org)
-For now full Hall D simulation environment needs to be setup to run this code.
+full Hall D simulation environment needs to be setup to run this code.
 I have not put any instruction to do this step here.

 In particular you can use the Cernlib installation at /site/cernlib/x86_64_rhel6 and CERN_LEVEL 2005